Liberal welfare reforms: Elderly

 The Old Age Pensions Act 1908 introduced pensions for those over 70.
 They were paid 5s a week (estimates of the value of this in 2010 are difficult to ascertain, the average wage of a labourer being around 30s. a week) to single men and women; this sum could be collected at the local post office.
 In January 1910, 75% of Liberal candidates dwelt on pensions in their election addresses, making it, in the words of one historian, "one of the central Liberal themes of the election".

 The pensions were means-tested (to receive the pension, one had to earn less than £31.50 annually) and intentionally low to encourage workers to make their own provisions for the future.
 An example of how low this amount was is that if an elderly person was to live on their pension alone they fell below Rowntree's poverty line.
 It was a struggle for elderly persons to claim their pension as they had to prove that they were not drunkards, for example.
 Also, to qualify for the pension scheme, they had to have worked to their "full potential".
 There were no fixed guidelines as to what "full potential" was, so people who had been briefly unemployed could be penalised.
 To be eligible, they also had to have lived in the country for 20 years or more, so many immigrants could not claim a pension, or British people who had worked abroad and returned to Britain to retire.
 Also, pensioners could not claim a pension if they had been to prison in the last 10 years.
 On 31 December 1908 a total of 596,038 pensions had been granted.

+A later piece of pension legislation, the Old Age Pensions Act 1911, improved residency requirements for entitlement to pensions.

 Workers

-In 1906 the Factory and Workshop Act 1901 (1 Edw.
+The Trade Disputes Act 1906 introduced a number of immunities for trade unions, while the Workmen's Compensation Act 1906 extended compensation for work-related injuries and diseases to an additional 6 million workers.
+The Merchant Shipping Act 1906 enhanced conditions for those working on ships, while the Factory and Workshop Act 1901 (1 Edw.
 7. c.
-22) was amended to include laundries, and under the Labour Exchanges Act 1909 (9 Edw.
-7. c.
-7) labour exchanges were set up in order to help unemployed people find work, by providing centres where a large number of employers and the unemployed could post jobs and apply for them respectively.
-By February 1910 eighty-three labour exchanges were open, and proved to be invaluable in helping people find employment.
-In 1913, these labour exchanges were putting around 3,000 people into a job each day.
-Another measure taken was the 1909 Development Fund, which was an attempt to provide work in times of depression.
-This fund was devoted to increasing employment opportunities through measures such as afforestation and the provision of smallholdings in the countryside.
-In addition, the government encouraged the adoption of Fair Wages contracts by local authorities.
-In 1908, special regulations were made for electrical safety.
-In 1909, regulations concerning the grinding of metals and racing of grindstones were introduced in SR&O 1909/1155.
+22) was amended in 1906 to include laundries.